 - There are 1.85 pedestrian deaths per 100k people in the Vegas-Paradise area

 - Las Vegas has a pedestrian danger index of 102.67

-- When it comes to pedestrian fatalities, Las Vegas-Paradise ranked 9th worst in the nation
+- When it comes to fatality rates, Las Vegas-Paradise ranked 9th worst in the nation.

 Pedestrian Danger Index